 GUEST POST: “Back to School: How to Make Progress in Your Local School System – Part 4 of 4″

-September 16, 2010 by Ellen Kahn, Family Project Director
+September 16, 2010 by Ellen Kahn, Director of the Children, Youth & Families Program

 The following post is a guest post from David Fishback, Advocacy Chair for the Metro DC Chapter of PFLAG, with opening comments from HRC’s Family Project Director, Ellen Kahn: